 - Develop on the same operating system you deploy to or use larger or more specialized hardware.

-- Sandbox your development environment to avoid impacting your local machine configuration.
+- Separate your development environment to avoid impacting your local machine configuration.

 - Make it easy for new contributors to get started and keep everyone on a consistent environment.

 - Use tools or runtimes not available on your local OS or manage multiple versions of them.

 - Develop your Linux-deployed applications using the Windows Subsystem for Linux.

 - Access an existing development environment from multiple machines or locations.

 - Debug an application running somewhere else such as a customer site or in the cloud.